cara-lang/compiler/DESIGN.md

   * Haskell: allows overloading even values, not just functions (minBound)
 * extension functions / objects / vals
 * unsure: imports: by default `import SplitMix` implies `exposing (SplitMix)` if the module exposes that.
 (Should this default/principal type to import be defined in the imported module?)
+* unsure: do we want the order of definitions to not matter?
+Probably not
 * example of scripting main that takes cmdline args, and perhaps reads
 * guard syntax for equational style? perhaps not?
 * does dot syntax putting things on the left instead of on the right (like |>) play nice?
 Isn't it contradictory?
 Which way wins in the stdlib?
 Should those be unified?